 Each college consists of a cluster of dormitories with a dining hall, lounges, and seminar and study rooms.
 Because the residential colleges encompass both living and learning experiences, they contribute in many ways to a student’s education at Princeton.

-The residential college community includes a senior faculty member as master, a residential college dean, a director of studies, a director of student life, a college administrator, secretarial staff, resident graduate students, faculty fellows and advisers, and student residential college advisers (RCAs).
+The residential college community includes a senior faculty member as head of the college, a residential college dean, a director of studies, a director of student life, a college administrator, secretarial staff, resident graduate students, faculty fellows and advisers, and student residential college advisers (RCAs).

 The college dean and director of studies are responsible for academic advising and intellectual and cultural programming in the college.
 They oversee the academic progress of the freshmen and sophomores living in the college, as well as of all juniors and seniors associated with the college.
 The dean and the director of studies help students in academic or personal difficulty, provide academic support and work closely with faculty academic advisers, as well as with academic departments.

 The director of student life (DSL) oversees the RCAs and the residential education program.
 The DSL assists and supports students who are experiencing personal difficulties, emergencies or crises of various sorts and connects them with other University resources.
 The DSL also works to uphold community standards of conduct.

 The RCAs are juniors and seniors who reside in the college and provide guidance primarily to freshmen in developing thoughtful and responsible decision-making in social, personal and academic spheres.
 Through one-on-one advising, RCAs help students create important connections with University offices and appropriate student organizations.
 The advisers work in partnership with the college staff and other University offices to provide information and support for all students and to offer programs on community issues as well as small-scale social activities.
 They work together to foster a sense of community and appreciation for diversity and to develop a sense of community responsibility among first- and second-year students.